bzier/gym-mupen64plus/README.md

     cd mupen64plus-input-bot
     make all
     ```
-    *Note the path of the resulting .so file*
+    *Note the path of the resulting .so file to add to the `config.yml` file*

 * One or more N64 ROMs (see the [Games](#games) section below)